-Even the novel struggles with reconciling the great deal of haughtiness portrayed by the Darcy character at the onset in comparison to how he is portrayed later.
-Is his early contempt at country lovelies merely an overstep, or an overgrown superiority that needs a hard reboot?
-It’s not always clear, but that is the story, and this production navigates those contrasts with as much grace as any, and, at least to this date, deserves the “definitive” label.
+Even the novel struggles with the great deal of haughtiness portrayed by the Darcy character at the onset in comparison to how he is portrayed later.
+But that is the story, and this production navigates those contrasts with as much grace as any, and, at least to this date, deserves the “definitive” label.

 But still watch them all.

 On the other hand, rumors abound of connections between P&P and the rom-com ur-drama Bridget Jones’ Diary.
-And yes, there are notes of reference, echoes of language, and so forth, but the flavor of the latter is so distinct that there isn’t really a deep resonance between the two.
+And yes, there are notes of reference, echoes of language, and so forth, but the flavor of this show is so distinct that there isn’t really a deep resonance between the two.

-In some ways we can look at the character arc of a major character as the backbone of any show.
-With P&P we have an Elizabeth whose steely-eyed integrity cuts through ceilings of social status and establishes a higher plane where she and Darcy can meet as equals.
+In some ways we can look at the character arc of a major player as the backbone of a show.
+With P&P we have an Elizabeth whose steely-eyed integrity cuts through differences in social status and establishes a higher plane where she and Darcy can meet her as equals.

-In Bridget Jones we see someone who struggles mostly with her own self-confidence issues. measuring herself against two men and their different levels of reliability and integrity – each of them embodying a different conclusion regarding her self-worth.
+In Bridget Jones we see someone who struggles mostly with her own self-confidence issues.
+In the latter scenario she measures herself against two other men and their distinctly different levels of reliability – each of them embodying a different conclusion regarding her self-worth.

-On the other hand, despite the very different core of these shows, let’s face it, the screenwriter for these two productions is the same, the wildly prolific Andrew Davies:
+On the other hand, despite the very different core of these shows, let’s face it, the screenwriter for these two productions are the same, the wildly prolific Andrew Davies:

 - House of Cards (1990)